written by Derrick English Jr.

 What is inbound marketing?

 First you need to understand that inbound marketing is an approach designed to engage with a buyer persona and to pull that specific audience towards your brand through the creation of quality content that adds value to them.
-It’s about empowering them throughout the sales funnel and continuing to delight them by the use of content even after they’ve become customers.
+It’s about empowering them throughout the sales funnel and continuing to delight them through the use of content even after they’ve became customers.

 By adding value to these potential customers, inbound marketing will be better than outbound marketing in delivering more qualified leads and a better ROI for your business.By adding value to your potential customers, inbound marketing will be better than outbound marketing in delivering more qualified leads and a better ROI for your business.Click To Tweet